• Python Generator and texte

 ferdinandF

-Hello @WDP, when there are no further questions, we will consider this topic as solved by Wednesday, December the 1st.
-Thank you for your understanding, Cheers Ferdinand
+Hello @kverhaar, without any further questions or postings, we will consider this thread as solved by Friday the 4th, February 2022.
+Thank you for your understanding, Ferdinand

 7 Posts